Agriculture

 Different Type of Roses - Alba Rose

 Alba roses are one of the oldest rose varieties in India.
 They are tall shrubs with arching stems and bluish-green leaves.
-They flower only in mid-summer in lovely pink to white-colours with a sweet fragrance that soothes the senses.
-This variety can tolerate shady environments and is resistant to diseases.
+They flower only in mid-summer in lovely pink to white colours with a sweet fragrance that soothes the senses.
+This variety tolerates shady environments and is resistant to disease.

 Miniature Rose